lammps/lammps/doc/src/Python_usage.rst

    .. tab:: IPyLammps API

-      The :py:class:`IPyLammps` class is an extension of the :py:class:`PyLammps` class.
+      The :py:class:`IPyLammps <lammps.IPyLammps>` class is an extension of the :py:class:`PyLammps <lammps.PyLammps>` class.
 It has the same construction behavior.
 By default, it will create a new instance of :py:class:`lammps` passing along all arguments to the constructor of :py:class:`lammps`.